kevindawson/Test-Software-License/README.md

 # VERSION

-This document describes Test::Software::License version 0.001007
+This document describes Test::Software::License version 0.002000

 # SYNOPSIS

 	use Test::More;
-	use Test::Requires {
+	use Test::Requires { 'Test::Software::License' => 0.002 };
-		'Test::Software::License' => 0.001,
-	};

 	all_software_license_ok();

-	# the following is brutal, if it exists it must have a license
+	# the following is brutal, if it exists it must have a valid license
 	# all_software_license_ok({ strict => 1 });

 	done_testing();

-For an example of a complete test file look in eg/test-software-license.t
+For an example of a complete test file look in eg/xt/software-license.t

 # DESCRIPTION

-this should be treated as beta, as initial release
+This is the initial release of Test::Software::License it is intended to be used as part of your xt test.